Pleurotus eryngii: Ecology

 Pleurotus eryngii is a saprotrophic fungus.
-It grows in association with members of the carrot family and Eryngium plants.
+It grows in association with members of the carrot family including Eryngium species.

-It is also a nematode-trapping fungi, by which it receives nutrition.
-This provides phylogenetic clues about its apparent diversion from saprophytism about 419 million years ago (Mya), following the origin of nematodes (about 550–600 Mya), possibly suggesting their coevolution.
+It is also a nematode-trapping fungus, thereby receiving nutrition.
+This provides phylogenetic clues about its apparent diversion from saprophytism about 419 million years ago (Mya) following the origin of nematodes (about 550–600 Mya), possibly suggesting their coevolution.

-P. eryngii extract reduced the number of Panagrellus sp. larvae after 24 h by 90%.
-P. eryngii has predatory activity against Panagrellus sp. larvae due to toxin production and negatively affects Meloidogyne javanica eggs and juveniles development.
+Pleurotus eryngii extract reduced the number of Panagrellus species larvae after 24 hours by 90%.
+P. eryngii has predatory activity against Panagrellus species larvae due to toxin production and negatively affects Meloidogyne javanica eggs and juveniles development.

 Uses

 The mushroom has a good shelf life and is widely cultivated.
 It has little flavor or aroma when raw.
 When cooked, it develops rich umami flavor and a meaty texture.
-When cultivating RAPD can be used in the mushroom industry for the classification and maintenance of high-quality mushroom spawns.
-P. eryngii, are commercially produced, edible mushrooms, with P. eryngii making up 30% of the Korean edible mushroom market since its introduction in 1995.
+Random amplified polymorphic DNA (RAPD) methods can be used in the mushroom industry for the classification and maintenance of high-quality mushroom spawns.
+P. eryngii are commercially produced, edible mushrooms, comprising 30% of the Korean edible mushroom market since its introduction in 1995.
 It is commonly used as a meat substitute.

 Pleurotus eryngii may contain chemicals that stimulate the immune system.
 Dietary intake of P. eryngii may function as cholesterol-lowering dietary agent.

 Like some other Pleurotus species, P. eryngii attacks nematodes and may provide a control method for these parasites when they infect cats and dogs.

 It is very frequently used in Apulian cuisine.
 An example of this is when it is put on top of orecchiette.